 Refrain from handling more than 3-4 times a week, always wait for at least 48 to 72 hours after feeding to handle, keep your ball python’s enclosure clean (make sure the substrate is fresh and dry), ensure its humidity levels are adequate and include a hide on each side of its enclosure so it can burrow.

 Another reason ball pythons may develop a wheeze is because of a parasitic infestation.
 Some of the most common parasites in snakes include protozoans, trematodes, and nematodes.

-Some parasites infect and live in the breathing passages and lungs of snakes, causing wheezing and other breathing difficulties.
+Some parasites infect and live in snakes’ breathing passages and lungs, causing wheezing and other breathing difficulties.